Analysis of the impact of fear in the presence of additional food and prey refuge with nonlocal predator-prey models: Model Formulation

-The environment mainly consists of food-web and corresponding food chains, which are nothing but predator-prey interactions.
-There are many factors present in our surroundings that contribute positively or negatively to the growth of a species.
+The environment mainly consists of food webs and corresponding food chains, which are nothing but predator-prey interactions.
+Many factors present in our surroundings contribute positively or negatively to the growth of a species.
 In this work, we are dealing with a predator-prey interaction where some psychological aspects for both species have been considered.
 Wang et al., in 2016, have proposed a predator-prey model where the growth rate of prey is reduced because of the fear of predation \cite{wang2016modelling}.
-The model they have proposed is given as
+The model they have proposed is given as: